350-mass-cambridge-somerville/350-actions-client/README.md

 - automatically on commit using Git hook
 - on CI using [.github/workflows/prettier.yml](.github/workflows/prettier.yml) GH Action

+## Storybook

+Storybook (https://storybook.js.org/) is enabled for development of UI components.
+To start storybook, run `npm run storybook`.
 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).